s-aduk/MediFind/docs/runbooks/02-deploy-to-production.md

 export AWS_PROFILE=mediFind-production
 export AWS_REGION=us-east-1
 export STACK_NAME=medifind-production
-export S3_BUCKET=medifind-deployments-production
 ```

 ## Deployment Steps
-Follow the same steps as in 01-deploy-to-staging.md with these production-specific changes:
+Follow the same approach as in 01-deploy-to-staging.md with these production-specific changes:

 ### 1. Pre-Deployment Checks
 - Ensure staging deployment has been running successfully for at least 1 hour